Heroin Rehab Treatment: Detox & Aftercare Services

 Heroin is a drug made from morphine, which is extracted from a plant called the opium poppy.
 Opium is one of the oldest drugs there is in the world.
 At first, it was given to people who have struggled with insomnia, and for those who needed it as a painkiller.

 Morphine is normally given out in hospitals as painkillers, for moderate to severe pain.
 Heroin is called diamorphine, as it is three times as strong as it’s parent morphine.
 The reason it’s used as a recreational drug, is the fact that it gives people a sense of euphoria.
 Euphoria is a sense where someone feels extremely happy and content.
 It is strongly addictive, as it is frequently listed as the hardest drug to quit if you’re addicted.

 How Heroin will ruin your quality of life

 Heroin is dangerous.
 It could cause constipation, and as one would use needles to do heroin, sharing needles could be extremely dangerous.
-Often times, you could contact HIV from sharing needles with others.
+Often times, you could contract HIV from sharing needles with others.
 Through bloody needles, you could inject someone else’s blood with HIV into yours.
-Also, a lot of people under the influence of drugs, will engage in risky sexual intercourse.
-The chances of you contracting a serious disease is much bigger once you become a heroin addict.
+Also, a lot of people under the influence of drugs will engage in risky sexual intercourse.
+The chances of contracting a serious disease are much bigger once you become a heroin addict.